 After selecting Parameter Manager from the menu, the Parameter Editor Options dialog appears first.
 In this dialog, you determine which type of parameters you want to be loaded into the Parameter Table Editor dialog.

 Simplify the Management of Libraries within a Single Project

-Want to learn more about creating and sharing project libraries from the schematic using the Parameter Manager in Altium Designer?
+Want to learn more about creating and sharing project libraries from the schematic using the Parameter Manager in Altium ?
 Download the free white paper Quickly Create Project Libraries from the Schematic today.

 Streamlined Project Releaser